IncroyablePix/Trema/README.md

 };
 ```

-Some compilers will require you
+Some compilers will require you to put your specialization in the Trema::View namespace.

 # Installation/Build
 ## Dependencies
 This project has one dependency that you will need to install:
 - Vulkan